udgar/assignment-atm-task/README.md

 ### Evaluation Criteria
+In order of importance

 * compiled code and all tests passing
 * code quality and simplicity, you should follow Java coding conventions and try to find the simplest solution.
+* proper user input validation
 * code duplication, you should minimize duplication to the minimum